Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

 \subsubsection{Dependence of Statistical Error on $N$}

-In this section, we explore whether the number of clients $N$ effects the statistical error.
+Now, we explore whether the number of clients $N$ affects the statistical error.
 We fix $d=15$, $n=10000$, and change $N$ from $10$ to $1000$.
-The other settings are also the same as in Sec. \ref{sec:experroronn}.
-After obtaining global and local PCs, we calculate the average subspace error of both global and local PCs \eqref{eqn:subspaceerror} and the subspace error of only global PCs $\norm{\Pj{\bm{U}}-\bm{\Pi}_g}_F^2$.
-Results are plotted in Fig. \ref{fig:logerrortoN}.
+The other settings are also the same as in Section \ref{sec:experroronn}.
+After obtaining global and local PCs, we calculate the subspace error of both global and local PCs \eqref{eqn:subspaceerror} and the subspace error of only global PCs $\norm{\Pj{\bm{U}}-\matPi_g}_F^2$.
+Results are plotted in Figure \ref{fig:logerrortoN}.

-Fig. \ref{subfig:averagesubspaceerror} shows that when $N$ increases, the average subspace error decreases slowly.
-The decreasing trend is more conspicuous for the subspace error of global PCs shown in Fig. \ref{subfig:globalsubspaceerror}.
+Figure \ref{subfig:averagesubspaceerror} shows that when $N$ increases, the average subspace error decreases slowly.
+The decreasing trend is more conspicuous for the subspace error of global PCs shown in Figure \ref{subfig:globalsubspaceerror}.
 This is understandable as when more clients participate in \name, more observations are available.
-Thus global PCs can be better estimated.
+Thus, global PCs can be better estimated.